acorderob/sd-webui-prompt-postprocessor/README.md

 On ComfyUI:

 1. Go to Manager > Custom Nodes Manager
-2. Install through ComfyUI Manager
-3. Click Install via Git URL and enter <https://github.com/acorderob/sd-webui-prompt-postprocessor>
+2. Search for "Prompt PostProcessor" and install or click Install via Git URL and enter <https://github.com/acorderob/sd-webui-prompt-postprocessor>
-4. Restart
+3. Restart

 ## Usage